navaska/navaska.github.io/README.md

 ## **Second day of my fab works**

-In my second day of fab workshop, got an idea about how to create a github page and document the important things in it.we had a reat session about the documentation process.Each and every stages of the page creation and documentation are well explained.
+In my second day of fab workshop, got an idea about how to create a github page and document the important things in it.we had a great session about the documentation process.Each and every stages of the page creation and documentation are well explained.

 ## **Third day of my fab works**